Fietel/ecgan/README.md

 identification is marked as REDACTED.
 After installation (see sections below):

+1. Installation:
+   1. Create a virtualenv (e.g. `virtualenv --python=/usr/bin/python3.8 .venv`) and activate it (e.g. `source .venv/bin/activate`)
+   2. Install dependencies (`make setup`).

-1. Reproduction of the experiments: the configuration files are in the configs/ folder.
+2. Reproduction of the experiments: the configuration files are in the configs/ folder.
 Make sure that you are inside the virtual environment.
 First: preprocess the data using a training config from either the MITBIH or Wafer dataset to download and preprocess the data (e.g. `ecgan-preprocess configs/train/mitbih_beatgan.yml`).
+   Note: you need to setup the Kaggle CLI for automatic download of the MITBIH dataset.
+If you do not have access to this, download the data from https://www.kaggle.com/shayanfazeli/heartbeat.
+The downloaded data needs to be extracted into `data/mitbih_beats/raw` which should encompass four files after extraction.
    Afterwards you can start training (e.g. `ecgan-train configs/train/mitbih_beatgan.yml`) or anomaly detection.
-   Note: All tracking was performed using weights and biases.
-Since we offer the original configuration files here, the `TRACKER_NAME` needs to be changed to `local` for local experiments!
-   The trained models are stored at Weights and Biases. starting an anomaly detection config automatically downloads and loads the model (e.g. `ecgan-detect configs/anomaly_detection/mitbih/vaegan_plus/vaegan_fold_1_onlyrec.yml`, again: make sure to change the tracker).
+   The trained models are stored at Weights and Biases.
+Starting an anomaly detection config automatically downloads and loads the model (e.g. `ecgan-detect configs/anomaly_detection/mitbih/vaegan_plus/vaegan_fold_1_onlyrec.yml`).
+   Note: Tracking was performed using weights and biases.
+If you want to execute the anomaly detection results, `TRACKER_NAME` needs to be changed to `local` for local experiments!
    Detection as well as training required running the preprocessing for each dataset once before starting it.
+   It is only required once since all runs of the respective dataset use the same preprocessing.

-2. Figures and required data can be found in the KDD directory.
+3. Figures and required data can be found in the KDD directory.
 Figure 2 was created using draw.io and not automatically, Figures 10 and 12 where directly taken from the Weights and Biases runs.
+The KDD directory also contains wandb reports and code used for a comparison using an OCSVM is in the `comparisons/` directory (requires preprocessing the data as described above first).

-3. Additional notes: The original BeatGAN paper utilizes a sequence length of 320 (we use 160) and a different preprocessing, including the removal of some classes.
+4. Additional notes: The original BeatGAN paper utilizes a sequence length of 320 (we use 160) and a different preprocessing, including the removal of some classes.
 We use a more common and complete preprocessing in our experiments with a similar hidden
    "true" dimension (both datasets use single heartbeats, the centering and sampling differs).
 We have also performed experiments using the original beatgan dataset with the same results as reported in the paper.
 To utilize the beatgan dataset,